 Other cooks sometimes dip half the cookie into a chocolate or white chocolate mixture and sometimes add sprinkles.
 I have a hard time getting behind that, preferring the classic.
-It’s a little like putting a tutu on a bulldog – admittedly they are not a “pretty” cookie.
+It’s a little like putting a tutu on a bulldog – admittedly they are not a “pretty” cookie; they’re just what they are.
 I do see this recipe sometimes glazed with 1 cup of powdered sugar mixed with 3 tablespoons of rum, drizzled over the cooled cookies.
 That I have been meaning to try!
 Let them stand for 15 minutes before serving.

 If you think you’d like to make these cookies often, measure out the spices into several small dishes while you’re at it and then place the extra concoction of spices into Ziploc bags.
 You’re ready to go for the next time.
 I generally make the balls, roll in sugar, place on a baking sheet, covered and refrigerate them, then reroll and bake the next day.
 Something magical happens with an overnight rest and the double rolling in sugar.

 The cookie dough freezes well, too.
-Freeze the balls then gang them together in a Ziploc.
+Freeze the sugared balls then gang them together in a Ziploc.
 Reroll in sugar and bake from the frozen state – you’ll need about a minute longer cooking time.

 And do use a scoop if you can – having the cookies all the same size ensures each will be done at the same time – and the bake time is critical to get just the right texture.
 I had to scoop twice for each cookie because I only had a tablespoon scoop, and they came out to a perfect 1 1/2″ ball – so I’m assuming a two-tablespoon scoop is just right.

-Spray or oil your measuring cup and the molasses will slide out easily (make sure to thoroughly clean the top of the molasses bottle or you may never get it open again!) and dip your clean hands into sugar before rolling to help prevent the dough from sticking.
+Spray or oil your measuring cup and the molasses will slide out easily (make sure to thoroughly clean the top of the molasses bottle or you may never get it open again!) and dip your clean hands into sugar before rolling to help prevent the dough from sticking to your hands.
 And have fun – little hands make the best “rollers” and kids love this job!